Introducing Microsoft Teams – Enhanced Collaboration in Office 365

 Microsoft Teams Highlights

-First and foremost, Microsoft Teams provides a modern conversation experience for today’s teams.
-Microsoft Teams supports not only persistent but also threaded chats to keep everyone engaged.
-Team conversations are, by default, visible to the entire team, but there is of course the ability for private discussions.
+First and foremost, Microsoft Teams provides a modern conversation experience for the teams of today.
+The platform supports not only persistent but also threaded chats to keep everyone engaged.
+Team conversations are, by default, visible to the entire team, but there is, of course, the ability for private discussions.
 Skype is deeply integrated, so teams can participate in voice and video conferences.
-And everyone can add personality to their digital workspace with emojis, stickers, GIFs and custom memes to make it their own.
+In addition to these features, everyone is able to add personality to their digital workspace with emojis, stickers, GIFs and custom memes to make it their own.

 A hub for teamwork